reflectoring/reflectoring.github.io/_posts/2020-09-16-hibernate-search.md

 ### @Field Annotation
 We need to apply the `@Field` annotation on all the fields that we wish to search, sort or need for projection.

+`@Field` has several properties which you can set to customize its behavior but if you stick to the defaults it will exhibit the following behavior:
+* Hibernate will index and store it's value under the same field name on which it's annotated.
+For instance, value of `Post` classes' `hashTags` will be stored in the `hashTags` field.
+* Elasticsearch will map this field to it's `text` type and will also apply a default analyzer on it.
+For instance, `hashTags` field's value '#food#health' after getting analyzed will be internally stored as `['food', 'health]`.

-Let's look at the `Post` class and zoom in on some fields to see how we can change the handling of the fields by setting various properties of `@Field` annotation.
+Now, let's look at the `Post` class and zoom in on some fields to see how we can change the handling of the fields by setting various properties of `@Field` annotation.

+#### Name Property
-#### `@Field(name = "body")`

-With this the string will be saved as `text`, and a default analyzer will be applied to the value.
-Also, we don't need to set the `name` property if we are content with the class field name.
+`@Field(name = "body")` - As I said in the previous section we don't need to set the `name` property if we are content with the class field name.
+But, if that's not the case then we can always use `name` property to override it.

+#### @Analyzer And Multi-Field Feature
-#### `@Field(name = "bodyFiltered", analyzer = @Analyzer(definition = "stop"))`

-We can also apply multiple `@Field` annotations on a single field.
+`@Field(name = "bodyFiltered", analyzer = @Analyzer(definition = "stop"))` - We can also apply multiple `@Field` annotations on a single field.
 Here I have given a different name to the field and have also provided a different analyzer.
 This allows us to perform different kinds of search operations on the same entity field.
 We can also pass different analyzers using the `analyzer` property.
 Here, I have passed `stop` value in the analyzer definition which refers to an in-built Elasticsearch analyzer called "Stop Analyzer".
 It removes common stop words ('is','an', etc) that aren't very helpful while querying.
 Here's a list of other
 [Elasticsearch's Built-in Analyzers](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-analyzers.html).

-#### @Field on `hashTags`

-There is nothing special about the `@Field` annotation which is applied to `hashTags` field.
-I just want to highlight the fact that tokenizer splits the text on any nonalphanumeric character.
-So a value like '#food#health' will be automatically tokenized to `['food','health]`.

 #### @Normalizer

 The `tag` field which is an enum will mostly consist of a single word.
 We don't need to analyze such fields.
 So, instead, we can either set the `analyze` property of `@Field` to
 `Analyze.NO` or we can apply a `normalizer`.
 Hibernate will then treat this field as `keyword`.
-The lowercase normalizer that I have used here will be applied both at the time of indexing and searching.
+The 'lowercase' normalizer that I have used here will be applied both at the time of indexing and searching.
 So, both 'MOVIE' or 'movie' value will be a match.

-### @SortableField
+#### @SortableField

+It's a companion annotation of `@Field`.
 When we add `@SortableField` to a field, Elasticsearch will optimize the index for sorting operations over those fields.
 We can still perform sorting operations over other fields which are not marked with this annotation but that will have some performance penalties.

-### @IndexedEmbedded

-We use `@IndexedEmbedded` when we want to perform a search over nested objects fields.
-For instance, let's say we want to search all posts made by a user with the first name 'Joe' (user.first: joe).

 We need to cover a few more properties of the `@Field` annotation before moving on.
 Let's look at the `User` class for that: